ScienceHackDayPDX/2017/issue_template.md

+1. Link to project repository:
-1. Project Title:
+2. Project title:
-2. Team Members:
+3. Team members:
-3. One sentence description of the project:
+4. One sentence description of the project:
-4. Link to repository for project:
-5. Comments: